sindresorhus/passwd-user/readme.md

 > Get the [passwd](http://en.wikipedia.org/wiki/Passwd) user entry from a username or [uid](http://en.wikipedia.org/wiki/User_identifier_(Unix))

 Works on OS X and Linux.
+See [`user-info`](https://github.com/sindresorhus/user-info) if you need cross-platform support.

 ## Instal